bxparks/rpn83p/README.md

 support.

-For feature requests, I recommend scanning through the [Future Enhancements](docs/FUTURE.md) section in the User Guide and verify that your feature is not already there.
-I use the User Guide document to manage the sprawling collection of features because it's faster and easier for me compared to dealing with the overhead of the GitHub Issues UI, especially for small features that can be described in a few sentences.
+For feature requests, I recommend scanning through the [Future Enhancements](docs/FUTURE.md) document and verifying that your feature is not already there.
+I use the FUTURE.md document to manage the sprawling collection of features because it's faster and easier compared with the overhead of the web UI of GitHub Issues, especially for small features that can be described in a few sentences.
 Usually only the larger and more complicated features will get their own GitHub tickets.
-But I understand that Users will find it easier to submit a ticket to GitHub Issues.

 Please refrain from emailing me directly unless the content is sensitive.
 The problem with email is that I cannot reference the email conversation when other